pietheinstrengholt/azure-ml-data-science-400/day-02/Hands-on-lab02.md

 Following this lab you will learn how to create a no-code machine learning pipeline using the AML Designer, and how to publish a single training Pipeline as a web service that client applications can reuse to train multiple models while changing parameters and datasets and for eventual inferencing use on new datasets.
 Hereunder the global schema of a published pipeline.

-To speed up the module selection process you can enter the module's name directly to the Designer's library research box, just make sure you choose the right module.

 ## Exercise 1 - Design a Machine Learning pipeline with the Designer